jared-richard-clarke/student/notes/pratt-parser/parsing.md

 >
 > (d Ⓐ e) Ⓑ f or d Ⓐ (e Ⓑ f)

-## NUD and LED

-`nud`, null denotation, returns the value of its token.

-`led`, left denotation, chooses functionality according to the token left of the token it is operating on.

 ## Expression

 The core of Pratt's technique is the `expression` function.
 It takes a right